-However, for those concerned with rural health care and human services, that which constitutes rural must not be subjective, but rather precise in fulfilling the definition.
+Trying to define what “rural” is, in a nation of such diverse geography, can be a daunting task; and one’s concept of the term can be a bit ambiguous and vague.
+However, for those concerned with rural education, health care, and human services, that which constitutes rural must not be subjective, but rather precise.
 Federal and state policy makers, as well as service providers and researchers, need a clearly stated definition that is current in its interpretation.

 The need for a clearer definition to meet the needs of new programs and new policies has encouraged other agencies to create more detailed definitions such as found in the collaboration between the WWAMI Rural Health Research Center and the Economic Research Service of the USDA.
 Agencies involved with rural health and human services will continue to evolve and adapt themselves, striving to better serve the needs of the rural population, for what is rural today will most likely change as we move on into the new millennium.

 In education, we advocate for the Carnegie Foundation’s geographically-based 2010 Basic Classification.
 Since 1973, the Carnegie Foundation for the Advancement of Teaching has classified all U.S. institutions of higher education (including U.S. Trust Territories), and the Basic Classifications are already compatible with all existing federal education data sets.
 We submitted this language for insertion into the 2013 Farm Bill:

 “Associate’s Colleges” shall be defined to include publicly-controlled institutions that (a) award the associate’s degree as their highest degree or (b) if bachelor’s degrees accounted for less than 10 percent of all undergraduate degrees they award according to 2008-2009 degree conferrals as reported in USED/NCES/IPEDS.